Destruction/Damage/Vandalism of Property

 9. Attitudes and policies of the courts, prosecutors and corrections;

 10. Citizen attitudes toward crime and police;

 11. The administrative and investigative efficiency of police agencies and the organization and cooperation of adjoining and overlapping police jurisdictions;

 12. Crime reporting practices of citizens.

-The Type A total is driven by the property crime numbers: Typically the larceny, vandalism, and motor vehicle theft numbers will account for 2/3 of the Type A total.
+As the graph at the top shows, the Type A total is driven by the property crime numbers.
 To see how violent and drug crime are doing, we have to look underneath the totals.

-When we do that, we see that the Richmond count of simple assaults dropped while the drug and weapon law numbers rose.
+When we do that, we see that the Richmond count of simple assaults rose a bit in ‘18, as did the drug offenses.

-The robbery numbers continued a long downward trend; aggravated assaults rose slightly.
+The robbery numbers continued a long downward trend; aggravated assaults continued to rise.

-The “other” sex crimes (non forcible) showed a jump, as did the murder count.
-Kidnapping, rape, and arson enjoyed decreases.
+The murder and kidnap counts dropped.
 The decreases from the early 2000’s, both here and above, are remarkable.